tom-pytel/pfst/README.md

 * Improve comment and whitespace handling.

-* Lots of code cleanup.
+* LOTS of cleaning up.

 ## Trivia